dnsimple/dnsimple-support/content/articles/activity-tracking.md

 ---

 <info>
-Full audit history is available on certain plans.
+Full audit history is available on the Teams plan and higher.
+Accounts on the Solo plan can view activity from the past 30 days.
 [See the difference between plans](/articles/dnsimple-plans/).
 </info>

-Activity tracking provides an overview of all past changes for a specific domain or for an account as a whole.
+Activity tracking offers a comprehensive view of all changes made to a specific domain or across your entire account.
+It lets you manage your domain management and understand any modifications made over time.

+Below, you'll find how to access and use activity tracking at both the domain and account levels, along with information on how to filter events to find exactly what you're looking for.

 ## Activity tracking at the domain level